 In typical absences, the person becomes blank and unresponsive for a few seconds.
 Because the seizures are so brief, they may not be noticed.

 Atypical absences often last a bit longer than typical absences.
-They often have some physical movement with them such as a brief head nod or jerking of the shoulders.
-Atypical absences may happen to people with learning disabilities who may have other types of seizures as well.
+They often have some physical movement with them such as a brief head nod.

 In a tonic seizure the person’s muscles suddenly become stiff.
 If they are standing they often fall, usually backwards, and may injure the back of their head.
 Tonic seizures tend to be very brief and happen without warning.